-- the observation of all information in the operating manual and - compliance with test intervals.
+- the observation of all information in the operating manual and - compliance with the test intervals in accordance with the relevant standards and operating rules.

 Caution: This equipment is not intended for use in residential environments and may not provide adequate protection to radio reception in such environments.